kristjanv001/leetcode/README.md

 2. While the pointers have not 'touched' check which of the pillars is higher to use that to calculate the area (if/else).
 Use Math.max to update the max area.
 Update pointers.
 3. return max

+## 15. 3Sum

+Two Sum II mechanics (l & r pointers), HashSet to avoid dupes

+1. Sort the array
+2. Use HashSet, so we don't have to worry about dupes
+3. Set up a for-loop.
+Loop until nums.length-2 because we're looking fors sets of 3 and we don't want to go out of bounds.
+4. Set up left and right pointers.
+Left pointer is i+1, because we don't want to include the same item to the resulting list.
+5. Set up a while loop (similar to Two Sum II)
+6. Declare a sum variable.
+It'll be the result of current value plus the ones on the left/right pointers.
+7. If-else statements similar to Two Sum II.
+We're checking if sum is smaller or greater than zero and moving the pointers accordingly.
+8. Return new Arraylist passing in the HashSet

 ## 167 Two Sum II

 L & R pointers, while loop, if-else